Elmers End station: British Railways (1948-1994)

-On 28 May 1975 all signalling came under the control of the London Bridge Signalling Centre and the 1882 signal box was closed.
-The down bay was taken out of passenger use and became an engineer's siding.
+On 28 May 1975, all signalling came under the control of the London Bridge Signalling Centre and the 1882 signal box was closed.
+The down bay was taken out of passenger use and became an engineers' siding, but has since been removed.

-Upon sectorisation in 1982, three passenger sectors were created: InterCity, operating principal express services; and London & South East (renamed Network SouthEast in 1986) who operated commuter services in the London area.
+Upon sectorisation in 1982, London & South East, renamed Network SouthEast in 1986, operated commuter services in the London area.

 Services to Sanderstead ceased in May 1983 with closure of the Woodside and South Croydon Joint Railway.

-The privatisation era (1994-Present Day)
+The privatisation era (1994-present day)

-Following privatisation of British Rail on 1 April 1994 the infrastructure at Elmers End station became the responsibility of Railtrack whilst a business unit operated the train services.
-On 13 October 1996 operation of the passenger services passed to Connex South Eastern who were originally due to run the franchise until 2011.
+Following privatisation of British Rail on 1 April 1994, the infrastructure at Elmers End station became the responsibility of Railtrack whilst a business unit operated the train services.
+On 13 October 1996, operation of the passenger services passed to Connex South Eastern, which was originally due to run the franchise until 2011.

-In 1997 the line to Addiscombe closed – up to this point it was generally worked by a 2-car EMU connecting to and from Hayes services.
-The section to Woodside and part of the former route to Selsdon re-opened in 2000 as part of the Croydon Tramlink network.
+In 1997, the line to Addiscombe closed when Tramlink took over much of the trackbed from Elmers End; up to this point, it was generally worked by a two-car EMU connecting to and from Hayes services.
+The section to Woodside and part of the former route to Selsdon reopened in 2000 as part of the Croydon Tramlink network.

-Following a number of accidents and financial issues Railtrack plc was sold to Network Rail on 3 October 2002 who became responsible for the infrastructure.

-On 27 June 2003 the Strategic Rail Authority decided to strip Connex of the franchise citing poor financial management and run the franchise itself.
-Connex South Eastern continued to operate the franchise until 8 November 2003 with the services transferring to the Strategic Rail Authority's South Eastern Trains subsidiary the following day.

-On 30 November 2005 the Department for Transport awarded Govia the Integrated Kent franchise.
-The services operated by South Eastern Trains transferred to Southeastern on 1 April 2006.